aurelienpierreeng/ansel-doc/content/views/darkroom/organization/module-groups.md

 ## _modules: all_

-This preset contains all modules, sorted according to the traditional module groupings used prior to Ansel 3.4, as follows:
+This preset contains all modules, sorted according to the traditional module groupings used prior to darktable 3.4, as follows:

 ![module-group-basic-icon](./module-groups/module-group-basic-icon.png#icon) base modules
 : The minimal set of modules normally required to render a presentable image.